-The MILDOS-AREA computer code is used to estimate the radiological impacts from airborne emissions from uranium milling and mining facilities.
+The MILDOS (MILDOS4) computer code is used to estimate the radiological impacts from airborne emissions from uranium milling and mining facilities.
 It provides the capability to consider both conventional uranium ore operations and operations associated with in situ recovery (ISR) facilities.
 The code is used by license applicants and U.S. Nuclear Regulatory Commission (NRC) staff to perform routine radiological impact evaluations for various potential uranium recovery operations.
+This manual reflects changes in the code through version 4.1.